-- Ask the participants to divide into the same groups from the last session. - Ask them to look at the risk assessment report they made.
+- 1. Start the session by welcoming the participants - Explain that this is a continuation of the CLDRM+ process. - Explain that all different kinds of people from the community are welcome to take part in the CLDRM+ process.
+This is why people from different groups in the community have been invited to this session.
+It is important that everyone helps to create a space where people's opinions are valued and listened to. - 2.
+Explain the objectives of the session - Explain the purpose of the session is to: - To identify and describe ways to help people cope with the impacts of disasters, emergencies, and other events. - To use these ideas in tools or models that are in a Disaster Management Plan. - Explain that by the end of this session, the group should have solutions for the risks they decided were the most likely to happen (risks with a likelihood of "3" of above in the last activity).
+If there is time left they can also find solutions for the events that are less likely to happen. - 3.
+Explore the Solution Modelling Exercise - Ask the participants to divide into the same groups from the last session. - Ask them to look at the risk assessment report they made.
 They should come up with ideas on how to prevent or reduce the prioritized risks.
-They can also think about ways to help people cope with the effects of when a disaster, emergency or other event happens. - First work on the risks that are most likely to actually happen.
+They can also think about with ways to help people cope with the effects of when a disaster, emergency or other event happens. - First work on the risks that are most likely actually happen.
 Explain that sometimes it is possible to decrease the likelihood that a risk happens or how bad its effects are.
-One way to do this is by increasing the knowledge and skills of people and groups in the community on how to: - Manage and cope with effects - Reduce the vulnerability of particular people and groups - Reduce the likelihood of that event happening - For example, if high crime has been identified in a specific area, some options to decrease the likelihood could include: - Adding lights, safety patrols or cutting the high grass in the area - Increasing people's knowledge about the risks in the area and help them find safer routes to use, safer times of the day to travel or safer ways to travel (for example, travel in groups) - Explain that they will focus on one risk at a time, using one sheet of paper per risk.
+One way to do this is by increasing the knowledge and skills of people and groups in the community on how to:

+- Manage and cope with effects - Reduce the vulnerability of particular people and groups - Reduce the likelihood of that event will happen - For example, if high crime has been identified in a specific area, some options to decrease the likelihood could include: - Adding lights, safety patrols or cutting the high grass in the area - Increasing people's knowledge about the risks in the area and help them find safer routes to use, safer times of the day to travel, or safer ways to travel (for example in groups) - Explain that they will focus one risk at a time, using one sheet of paper per risk.
 Ask them to draw or write down all the details of how this particular risk could be prevented or reduced.
-They should include all the solutions they can think of, even if they are not sure those solutions are realistic.
+They should include all the solutions they can think of, even if they are not sure those solutions are realistic. - Ask them to make sure someone in the group takes notes.
+They should use the note taking template community solutions.